7 Best Ecommerce Platforms in Singapore [2026] 2026

 Actionable Insight: WooCommerce offers limitless customisation, but you are responsible for managing your own hosting, setting up security measures like SSL certificates, and staying on top of regular software updates and maintenance to keep things running smoothly.
 For example, if you want a highly customised product builder for bespoke furniture, WooCommerce gives you the flexibility to build that feature from scratch.

 This route requires more technical confidence.
 You’ll need to select a reliable hosting provider, install WordPress and WooCommerce yourself, and manage various plugins for any additional features you want.
 While it is more work upfront, the payoff is absolute control and potentially lower running costs in the long run, since you are not paying a monthly subscription fee.
-For a deeper dive, check out a comprehensive guide to WordPress and Shopify website design that unpacks the design differences.
+If you’re running WooCommerce alongside an ERP system, our NetSuite WooCommerce integration guide covers the full setup process.
+For a deeper dive on the platform itself, check out Shopify’s comparison with WooCommerce that unpacks the design differences.

 Making The Right Choice For Your Business